alexpreynolds/rts/README.md

 This program samples an input matrix of binary values, building a square matrix from a random sample of row and column indices.

 The resulting square matrix is tested to determine if it is an upper- or lower-triangular matrix.

+A square matrix is called lower-triangular if all the entries above the diagonal are zero, or called upper-triangular if all the entries below the diagonal are zero.

-If it is such a matrix, it is printed to standard output.
+If it an upper- or lower-triangular matrix, it is printed to standard output.

 If the `--preserve-metadata` option is used, the row and column names from the original input matrix are included in the output.